Bush medicine: Indigenous remedies for common ailments

 Curious variations in how many of these medicines were prepared and administered have been documented.
 For example, plant leaves may have been burnt on a stick before application to a wound, perhaps mashed up and swallowed, or boiled before drinking.

 Broadly speaking, most active ingredients in any medicine (even today in modern medicine) tend to be either fat (lipid) soluble, or water-soluble to one degree or another.
 For this reason animal fat was critically important in the preparation of many traditional medicines.
-Most likely, ancient Aboriginal people were unwittingly using animal fat to absorb and deliver the lipid-soluble active ingredient of a natural compound.
+Most likely, ancient First Nations people were unwittingly using animal fat to absorb and deliver the lipid-soluble active ingredient of a natural compound.
 Without the addition of animal fat, it was likely the medicine would not work.

-A few regional Aboriginal bush medicines:
+Here are few regional First Nations bush medicines:

 Native hop or sticky hopbush (Dodonaea viscosa)